 It’s perfectly natural to decide that your course wasn’t what you expected it would be, or to find it too expensive, or to simply not enjoy the university lifestyle.
 There is nothing undignified about changing your mind once you’re there.
 In fact, more than 26,000 students dropped out of university in 2013/14.

 Whatever the reason, it isn’t the end of the world.
 University is not the only path to a successful life and career.
-However, before making the decision it is highly useful to know what to do after dropping out of university.
+However, before making the decision to drop out of university, it is highly useful to know what your options are.

 With so much pressure from schools and parents put on students to attend university, it might become hard to consider the many other career routes there are, which can provide you with just as prosperous a future.